rcardin/scalar-2025/deck.md

 <!-- _paginate: false -->
 <!-- _footer: "" -->

-# Yo Dawg, Heard You Want To FlatMap Your Direct-Style
+# Yo Dawg, Heard You Want to Flatmap Your Direct-style
-Effect system in Scala using capability passing style
+Effect System in Scala Using Capability Passing Style

 ---